dysonprotocol/dysonprotocol2-dashboard/docs/whaleswap_guide.md

 - Registered `foo.dys` and `bar.dys`, minted denoms, and created an AMM pool with fee control and liquidity ops.
 - Performed pool swaps (exact-in and exact-out).
-- Demonstrated orderbook make/take using coins.
+- Demonstrated orderbook make/take using coins with SettlementMode (ESCROW/LIQUID).
-- Wrapped and unwrapped liquid coins.
 - Opened and redeemed an auction without active bids.
 - Ran discovery queries and fetched module metrics.